saniya0362/Media-Survival-Analysis/docs/overview.md

 ![Report Pages](images/page2.png)

 page 3:
-Here we analyze the performance of the 2021 e-paper pilot.
-This helps us understand how users interacted with the pilot, how ready they were to adopt it, and how successful the campaign was in engaging and converting users across different cities.
+This page analyzes the performance of the 2021 e-paper pilot.
+It provides insights into user interaction, adoption readiness, and the effectiveness of the campaign in engaging and converting users across various cities.

 ![Report Pages](images/page3.png)